Denotational Correctness of Forward-Mode Automatic Differentiation for Iteration and Recursion: Related work and concluding remarks

 \section{Related work and concluding remarks}

-This work extends the semantics and correctness proofs of AD developed in \cite{hsv-fossacs2020} to apply to languages with partial features such as recursion.
-We model recursion by borrowing techniques developed by \cite{vakar2019domain} for combining probability and recursion, and we apply them to the combination of differentiation and recursion, instead.
+This work extends the semantics and correctness proofs of AD developed in \cite{hsv-fossacs2020,huot2022higher} to apply to languages with partial features such as recursion.
+We model recursion by borrowing techniques developed by \cite{vakar2019domain} for combining probability and recursion, and we apply them to the combination of differentiation and recursion, instead. \cite{nunes2022automatic,nunes2022logical} present a simplified account of the proofs in the present paper.
+The algorithms discussed in the present paper can lead to efficient reverse AD algorithms, as shown in \cite{smeding2023efficient,smeding2024parallel}.

-The only other work on formalization and correctness of AD for languages with partiality that we are aware of is \cite{abadi-plotkin2020}.
+The first other work on formalization and correctness of AD for languages with partiality that we are aware of is \cite{abadi-plotkin2020}.
 They show semantic correctness for a define-by-run formulation of reverse AD on a first-order language with lazy real conditionals and recursion.
+In parallel with the present work, \cite{mazza2021automatic} developed a correctness proof for the reverse AD variant of the algorithm discussed in this paper when applied to the PCF language.
+Their proofs use operational rather than denotational methods.
+An alternative, functional approach to AD that is particularly suitable for reverse AD is CHAD \cite{elliott2018simple,vytiniotis2019differentiable,vakar2021reverse,smeding2024efficient}.
+CHAD can be applied to inductive and coinductive types \cite{nunes2023chad} and iteration \cite{2024chaditeration}, but an account of recursion and recursive types is currently still missing from the literature.
+We are hopeful that similar proof techniques to those of the present paper should enable a correctness proof of a future CHAD algorithm for recursion and recursive types.

 Many popularly used AD systems apply the technique to partially defined programs built using lazy conditionals, iteration and recursion: e.g. Stan \cite{carpenter2015stan}, PyTorch \cite{paszke2017automatic}, TensorFlow Eager \cite{agrawal2019tensorflow}, and Lantern \cite{wang2018demystifying}.
 This paper makes a contribution towards the mathematical foundations of such systems.
 In particular, it demonstrates how to correctly perform forward-mode AD on language with partial features.
 We plan to use the techniques developed in this paper to examine the foundations of reverse-mode AD on iterative and recursive language features in future work.